halfer/ufw-vpn/README.md

 old ones.
 In that situation, the resulting script may fail to delete a rule that should be deleted, or will try to delete one that does not exist.
 You can check the list after deletion using `ufw` or the graphical interface `gufw`.

+It is usually best to use diff instead of delete anyway, unless you wish to delete these rules permanently.

 A manual firewall entry is necessary to allow any traffic out on your VPN device.
 This can be added using `gufw` when the VPN is enabled; note that you may have to restart the gufw